guidobouman/thesis/Documents/Thesis/Thesis.markdown

 With the recent breakthrough, voice recognition has the potential to become an input method that could outperform the mouse and keyboard standards we're currently used to for desktop interfaces.
 The problem is that it's still too error prone to replace either of the two.
 For mobile interfaces it's already able to enhance the experience significantly.
 This is because input methods on mobile interfaces are not as effective as on the larger desktop counterparts.

 #### Conclusion
 We believe that voice based input just like gesture based input can enhance the interaction with the interface.
 They can make the process of interacting with the interface more natural, less obtrusive.
 We don't think they will be able to efficiently replace a keyboard for inputting text though.
-For example: You wouldn't want to dictate a rather large text to your phone or computer in a silent environment.
-Just the same as you probably would feel a bit uncomfortable making some weird body movement to turn up the music on your headphones or remove a file from your computer while in a public area.
+For example: You wouldn't want to dictate a rather large text to your phone or computer in a crowded environment.
+Just the same as you probably would feel a bit uncomfortable making some weird body movement to turn up the music on your headphones or remove a file from your computer while in that same environment.

 ### Wearable interface
 With the announcement of Google Glass back in april 2012, a new kind of interface has the potential to become a mainstream interface.
 The wearable or natural interface.
 The concept of a wearable interface is already rather old, Steve Mann started working on this topic back in the 80's.
 But with recent developments in wireless technologies, energy and computational power, wearable devices are finally approaching unobtrusive forms.
 Google Glass for example is almost the size of a regular pair of glasses.
 And the near future could see the whole technology integrated into the rim of regular glasses.